centerfold-gallery/gallery/README.md

 ## Installation

-You'll need the config.json file for API keys.
+You'll need the config.json file for secret keys.
 This file should not be in version control, since our repository is public.
 We could make the repo private, then version control the config.json.
+You can recreate this file by downloading the Heroku config variables and placing them in a JSON at config.json.

-Nextm,simply use:
+Next, simply use:

 ```console
 $ npm install